 How do you think creativity contributes to some of the world’s bigger conversations and how do you think Nouvella is playing a role in this shift in thinking?

 This has been on my mind a lot during this election season.
 I think we are changed by subtlety; perspectives you wouldn’t have considered sneak themselves in on the vehicle of art, and it’s the nuance that wedges itself into the nooks of your brain that gets you to see things from more than the dominant viewpoint.

-Comedy does this really well—maybe the quickest and most effective in terms of reaching people and starting broader conversation.
-With Nouvella, I just hope to keep publishing work that is diverse and challenging, and to help put talented new writers out there so they can keep telling stories.
+Comedy does this really well—maybe the quickest and most effective in terms of reaching people and starting a broader conversation.
+With Nouvella, I just hope to keep publishing work that is diverse and challenging and to help put talented new writers out there so they can keep telling stories.

 What is one question you wish people asked you more often?

 I wish people would ask me for book recommendations more often!
 I freaking love recommending books and getting to talk to people after they’ve read them.

 How would you advise the next generation of makers, creative and fashion profession professionals to leave an imprint in the world simply by doing what they love?